jheard901/Novus/Readme.txt

 of stuff that people find interesting.
 They would be able to swap between these collections of tabs freely through the backpack feature.

 *Develop user states "Navigation" and "Control".
 The Control state allows users to function the browser like any typical standard browser such as Chrome or Firefox being able to type in information using any of the keys and focusing on parts of the webpage using 'tab'.
 The Navigation state is what handles traversal between each of the tabs and collections through using WASD or the 'i' key.
 If users click somewhere on a webpage then it will shift to the Control state automatically and users can interact with the webpage as normal.
 To go back to the Navigation state a bindable key for switching states is used; the 'alt' key would probably work well for this since it conveniently located for ease of use - not sure what to do for alternatives because this binding has to persist in both the Control and Nav states (maybe make it right shift only?) - another option could be to use one of the 'F#' keys such as F12.

 [Notes]
-Keep in mind to make every action within the Navigation state bindable to any key - no duplicate bindings allowed.
+Keep in mind to make every action within the Navigation state bindable to any key - each binding must use a unique key (no duplicate bindings allowed).